 - 100 µl (10 Tests)

-Several recurrent balanced translocations and inversions, and their variants, are recognized in the WHO category AML with recurrent genetic abnormalities.
-Furthermore, several cytogenetic abnormalities are considered sufficient to establish the WHO diagnosis of AML with myelodysplasia-related features when 20% or more blood or marrow blasts are present.
+Several recurrent balanced translocations and inversions, and their variants, are recognized in the WHO category acute myelogenous leukemia (AML) with recurrent genetic abnormalities.
+Furthermore, several cytogenetic abnormalities are considered sufficient to establish the WHO diagnosis of AML with myelodysplasia-related features if 20% or more blood or marrow blasts are present.

-The inv(16) and related t(16;16) are found in 10 % of all cases with de novo AML.
-In these rearrangements the core binding factor b (CBFB) gene on 16q22 is fused to the smooth muscle myosin heavy chain gene (MYH11) on 16p13.
-This cytogenetic group is usually associated with high complete remission rates and a relatively favorable outcome, especially when treated with repetitive cycles of highdose cytarabine as consolidation therapy.
+The inv(16) and related t(16;16) are found in 10% of all cases of de novo AML.
+In these rearrangements, the core binding factor b (CBFB) gene on 16q22 is fused to the smooth muscle myosin heavy chain gene (MYH11) on 16p13.
+This cytogenetic group is usually associated with high complete remission rates and a relatively favorable outcome, especially when treated with repetitive cycles of high-dose cytarabine as consolidation therapy.

 - Acute Myelogenous Leukemia (AML)